Telaglenastat With Radiation Therapy and Temozolomide in Treating Patients With IDH-Mutated Diffuse Astrocytoma or Anaplastic Astrocytoma

 VIII.
 To bank formalin-fixed, paraffin-embedded (FFPE) tissue, blood (for cell-free DNA analysis), and nucleic acids obtained from patients at the Experimental Therapeutics Clinical Trials Network (ETCTN) Biorepository at Nationwide Children's Hospital.

-OUTLINE: This is a dose escalation study of CB-839.
+OUTLINE: This is a dose escalation study of telaglenastat.

-Participants receive CB-839 PO twice daily (BID) 7 days a week, temozolomide PO once daily (QD) 7 days a week, and undergo RT 5 days a week for up to 5.5 weeks (diffuse astrocytoma) or 6.5 weeks (anaplastic astrocytoma) in the absence of disease progression or unacceptable toxicity.
+Patients receive telaglenastat orally (PO) twice daily (BID) 7 days a week, temozolomide PO once daily (QD) 7 days a week, and undergo RT 5 days a week for up to 5.5 weeks (diffuse astrocytoma) or 6.5 weeks (anaplastic astrocytoma) in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, participants are followed up every 3 months for up to 2 years.
+After completion of study treatment, patients are followed up every 3 months for up to 2 years.

 You can join if…